Why a Customer Loyalty Program Drives More Sales

 1. Reframes existing buying behaviors

 Maybe a first-time buyer just bought a new pair of shoes from your online store.
 They’re then introduced to your customer loyalty program.
-Say you give a free shoe cleaner worth $15 for every new purchase to customers in the program.
+Say you offer a free $15 shoe cleaner with every new purchase to customers in the program.
+(Example: a first-time buyer)

 So next time this customer might go shoe shopping again, they may remember the great offer you promised — all because your customer loyalty program compels them to make the most of a generous deal.